avinash-nexgen/NexGen-Tasks/README.md

 # NexGen-Tasks
-All the class tasks i will post here
+All the class tasks I will post here